varsha33/Fine-Grained-Emotion-Recognition/README.md

 ```
 Note: For EmpatheticDialogue dataset, please use ed_data_extract.py to transform the data before preprocessing.

-For training the model, go to config.py to set the required parameters.
+For training the model, go to config.py/config_multilabel.py to set the required parameters.

 The training for this work was done entirely in Google Colab due to resource requirements.
-Use kea_colab_notebook for single label setting and multilabel_kea_colab notebook for multilabel settings.
+Use kea_singlelabel_colab_notebook for single label setting and kea_multilabel_colab notebook for multilabel settings.

 ### Alternative